Servoy/servoy-doc/ng-titanium-migration-utilities.md

 }
 ```

-There will be an if statement for every column, including those without id, so make sure to manually edit the `id` property of every column and replace `'null'` with the values used
+There will be an if statement for every column, including those without id, so make sure to manually edit the `id` property of every column and replace all the `'null'` strings with the ids used